ninakali/flourish-pc/src/glossary.md

 #### Bootstrapping
 A process of starting something that can continue to operate or improve without external input.
 Often it means "a success in building a self-hosting environment".
 Examples of things that might need bootstrapping are operating systems, compilers, and computers themselves.

+#### Breadboard
+Also see: _PCB_
+A board used for connecting electrical components together in a way that usually does not require soldering.

 #### Byte
 1. A unit of digital information.
 In the modern sense, one byte equals eight bit.
 Originally meant "number of bits required to encode a single character of text"